GHooN99/isolate-business-from-ui-example/README.md

 ```
 - number-baseball-game
   - console-baseball (with node console)
-  - dom-baseball (with vanila typescript)
+  - dom-baseball (with vanilla typescript) - TBD
   - react-baseball (with react)
-  - rest-baseball (with nestjs)
+  - rest-baseball (with nestjs) - TBD

 - banking-system-app - TBD
 ```